-The Audit Committee (Accounts Committee) is responsible for the duties assigned by § 92 (4a) no. 4 of the Austrian Stock Corporation Act (AktG), § 123 (9) of the Austrian Insurance Supervision Act (VAG) and Regulation (EU) No. 537/2014, namely:
+The Audit Committee (Accounts Committee) is responsible for the duties assigned to it by law and is, in particular, responsible for the duties assigned in § 92 (4a)(4) of the Austrian Stock Corporation Act (AktG), § 123 (9) of the Austrian Insurance Supervision Act (VAG) and Regulation (EU) No. 537/2014, namely:

 - 1. To monitor the accounting process and provide recommendations or suggestions to ensure its reliability; - 2.
-To monitor the effectiveness of the Company's internal control system and, if applicable, the internal audit function and risk management system; - 3.
-To monitor the audit of the financial statements and the consolidated financial statements, taking into account the findings and conclusions in reports published by the Supervisory Authority for financial statement auditors in accordance with § 4 (2) no. 12 of the Austrian Auditor Supervision Act (APAG); - 4.
-To check and monitor the independence of the financial statement auditor (consolidated financial statement auditor), in particular with respect to the additional services provided for the audited company; Art.
+To monitor the effectiveness of the Company's internal control system and the internal audit function and risk management system; - 3.
+Monitor the audit of the financial statements and consolidated financial statements taking into account findings and conclusions in reports published by the supervisory authority for financial statement auditors in accordance with § 4 (2)(12) of the Austrian Auditor Supervision Act (APAG); - 4.
+Check and monitor the independence of the financial statement auditor (consolidated financial statement auditor), in particular with respect to the additional services provided for the audited company; Art.
 5 of Regulation (EU) No. 537/2014 and § 271a (6) UGB apply; - 5.
 To report the results of the financial statement audit to the Supervisory Board and explain how the financial statement audit has contributed to the reliability of the financial reports and the role of the Audit Committee in this; - 6.
-To audit the annual financial statements and prepare their approval, examine the proposal for appropriation of profits, the management report, the solvency and financial condition report and, if applicable, corporate governance report, and present a report on the audit findings to the Supervisory Board or to the Board of Directors; - 7.
-If necessary, audit the consolidated financial statements and Group management report, the solvency and financial condition report at Group level and the corporate governance report at consolidated level, and report the results of the audit to the Supervisory Board or to the Board of Directors;
+To audit the annual financial statements and prepare their approval, examine the proposal for appropriation of profits, the management report, the solvency and financial condition report and corporate governance report, and present a report on the audit findings to the Supervisory Board: - 7.
+Audit the consolidated financial statements and Group management report, the solvency and financial condition report at Group level and the corporate governance report at consolidated level, and report the results of the audit to the Supervisory Board;